 Like Contextual Related Posts, this plugin allows you to display related posts in the sidebar of your site or in posts or pages using a custom Gutenberg block, shortcode, or widget.
 You can also include image or video thumbnails for each post that's displayed.

-Unlike the CRP plugin, you can style your list without coding — but your options are more limited.
-In the "Style Options" tab of the plugin page in your dashboard, you can change the color of the background, border, and text as well as the font size.
-Here's a demo:
+Unlike the CRP plugin, this one allows you to style your list without coding — but your options are more limited.
+In the "Style Options" tab of the plugin page in your dashboard, you can only change the color of the background, border, and text as well as the font size.

 Related Posts by Taxonomy is another free plugin that makes it easy to add related posts to your WordPress site.